 Hybrid and mountain bikes share many similarities.
 Both types of bikes feature flat handlebars, wide tires, disc brakes, and front suspension.
 Even though they may appear similar, they are actually designed for completely different types of cycling.
 Mountain bikes are made for rugged off-road riding.
 Hybrid bikes are designed for a mix of both road and off-road use.
 This guide explains the difference between hybrid and mountain bikes.
 To help you decide which bike is right for you, we will also outline the pros and cons of riding a hybrid Vs mountain bike.
-We’ll cover frame geometry, gearing, suspension, handlebars, performance, comfort, and more.
-Hopefully, this guide helps you choose the best bike for your style of riding.
+In this guide, we’ll cover frame geometry, gearing, suspension, handlebars, performance, comfort, and more.

-A hybrid bike is a cross between a road bike and a mountain bike.
+Hybrid bikes are a cross between a road bike and a mountain bike.
 Hybrid bikes are designed for general-purpose riding on mixed terrain.
-With a hybrid bike, you can ride gravel and dirt roads, forestry roads, bike paths, some gentle single-track trails, and of course pavement.
+They are made primarily for road riding but can handle some off-road sections.

-Hybrid bikes feature flat handlebars, wide-range gearing, an upright and comfortable ride position, relatively wide tires, and stable handling.
-Most models also come with a front suspension system.
-Some models have a completely rigid frame.
+Hybrid bikes feature flat handlebars, wide-range gearing, an upright and comfortable ride position, relatively wide tires, and stable geometry.
+Most models also come with front suspension.
 Most hybrid bikes also include mounts for fenders and racks.
-These bikes are designed to be durable and comfortable to ride.
-Generally, a hybrid bike is lighter than a mountain bike but heavier than a road bike.

 Mountain bikes are rugged and durable bikes that are designed specifically for off-road riding.
-They can handle pretty much any type of surface including loose dirt, ruts, mud, rocks, roots, sand, gravel, grass, ice, snow, and more.
-You can ride a mountain bike on singletrack trails, mountain bike trails, steep inclines, technical descents, jumps, drops, and more.
+They can handle any type of surface including loose dirt, ruts, mud, rocks, roots, gravel, and more.

-Mountain bikes feature wide and flat handlebars for control, low gearing for climbing, powerful disc brakes for reliable stopping, and a stretched out frame geometry for comfort and stability.
-They also have wide tires with an aggressive tread pattern.
-These provide lots of grip on loose or slippery surfaces.
-Mountain bikes are also optimized for durability.
-They have heavy-duty frames and wheels that can handle the forces generated by off-road riding.
+Mountain bikes feature wide and flat handlebars, low gearing, powerful disc brakes, and a stretched out frame geometry for stability.
+They also have wide tires with aggressive tread.
+Mountain bikes are have heavy duty frames and wheels for durabity.

 Pros and Cons of Hybrid Bikes